andreasdominik/ADoSnipsDoNotListen/README.md

 intent will only activated if the exact command "listen again" (de: "hör' wieder zu") is received.

+Currently only English and German language is supported.

  The full documentation is just work-in-progress!